Osteopathic Medicine (DO)

 In-Person

-The goals of this course are to foster students’ development into humanistic and socially-conscious physicians through reflective opportunities and engagement in experiences which will foster an increased understanding of unique patient perspectives, issues of implicit bias in medicine and cultural humility.
-This course also includes an introduction to Wellness and Lifestyle Medicine to provide the student with a foundation for both self-care and patient care strategies.
+The goals of this course are to foster students’ development into humanistic and socially-conscious physicians through reflective opportunities and engagement in experiences that foster an increased understanding of unique patient perspectives, issues of intersectionality and cultural humility, along with the role of social justice in medicine.
+This course also includes an introduction to Wellness and Lifestyle Medicine to provide the student with a foundation for both self-care and patient-care strategies.
+Content is delivered by lectures, videos, interactive workshops and required readings.
+Sessions may be held in-person or live-synchronous delivery will take place.
+Students will also participate in reflective humanities-related experiences within the larger community that may include art, dance, film, theatre, music and mentorship.
+These community experiences may be held on or off-campus or virtually, as assigned.

 In-Person

-The goals of this course are to foster students’ development into humanistic and socially-conscious physicians through reflective opportunities and engagement in experiences which will foster an increased understanding of unique patient perspectives, issues of implicit bias in medicine and cultural humility.
-This course also includes an introduction to Wellness and Lifestyle Medicine to provide the student with a foundation for both self-care and patient care strategies.
+The goals of this course are to foster students’ development into humanistic and socially-conscious physicians through reflective opportunities and engagement in experiences that foster an increased understanding of unique patient perspectives, issues of intersectionality and cultural humility, along with the role of social justice in medicine.
+This course also includes an introduction to Wellness and Lifestyle Medicine to provide the student with a foundation for both self-care and patient-care strategies.
+Content is delivered by lectures, videos, interactive workshops and required readings.
+Sessions may be held in-person or live-synchronous delivery will take place.
+Students will also participate in reflective humanities-related experiences within the larger community that may include art, dance, film, theatre, music and mentorship.
+These community experiences may be held on or off-campus or virtually, as assigned.

 In-Person

-The goals of this course are to foster students’ development into humanistic and socially-conscious physicians through reflective opportunities and engagement in experiences which will foster an increased understanding of unique patient perspectives, issues of implicit bias in medicine and cultural humility.
-This course also includes an introduction to Wellness and Lifestyle Medicine to provide the student with a foundation for both self-care and patient care strategies.
+The goals of this course are to foster students’ development into humanistic and socially-conscious physicians through reflective opportunities and engagement in experiences that foster an increased understanding of unique patient perspectives, issues of intersectionality and cultural humility, along with the role of social justice in medicine.
+This course also includes an introduction to Wellness and Lifestyle Medicine to provide the student with a foundation for both self-care and patient-care strategies.
+Content is delivered by lectures, videos, interactive workshops and required readings.
+Sessions may be held in-person or live-synchronous delivery will take place.
+Students will also participate in reflective humanities-related experiences within the larger community that may include art, dance, film, theatre, music and mentorship.
+These community experiences may be held on or off-campus or virtually, as assigned.

 In-Person